RazrFalcon/roxmltree/README.md

 In case you are more familiar with browser/JS DOM APIs - you can check out [tests/dom-api.rs](tests/dom-api.rs) to see how it can be mapped onto the Rust one.

+Built on top of this API, a mapping to the [Serde data model](https://serde.rs/data-model.html) is available via the [`serde-roxmltree` crate](https://crates.io/crates/serde-roxmltree).

 ## License

 Licensed under either of